Tuition & Fees

 The Admissions Application fee is $35.

 All students pay a registration fee of $125 per session.
-Once a student registers for a class, this fee is non-refundable, even if all classes are dropped.
+Once a student registers for a class, this fee is non-refundable, even if the student drops all the classes.
 A portion of this fee goes to the Student Meeting for Business to subsidize funding of student-sponsored activities.
 The remainder covers administrative costs associated with creating and maintaining student accounts.
-New students pay this fee for their first Session when submitting their Admission Confirmation form.
+New students pay this fee for their first semester or intensive when submitting their Admission Confirmation form.

 All students pay a technology fee of $100 per session, which contributes to the provision of network services and other technological resources vital to the success of ESR’s programs.
 This fee is also non-refundable, even if all classes are dropped.